 If dental costs have stopped you from visiting the dentist, don’t worry: there are options to finance your dental procedures upfront so you can have any necessary work done now and pay it back later.
 Learn more in our guide below.

-Motusbank Personal Loan
+LoanConnect Personal Loan

 A dental loan is a type of personal loan that is used to pay for dental surgery and other dental costs.
 Like many other loan types, they tend to be unsecured.
 This means lenders rely on your credit score, income and ability to repay your loan rather than forcing you to put up collateral like your vehicle or home equity.

-- You can use the money right away to finance your dental work, and you’ll need to make repayments on your loan as soon as they are due.
+When you apply for a loan, you request a specific amount to cover the cost of your dental work.
+If you’re approved for the loan, your funds will usually be transferred directly into your bank account, unless the lender has physical locations and you pick it up in person.
+You can use the money right away to finance your dental work, and you’ll need to make repayments on your loan as soon as they are due.
 Your loan contract will determine whether you pay weekly, bi-weekly or monthly.

 Since dental loans are usually unsecured loans, you can use the money for a variety of legitimate purposes.
 If you need a lot of work done and will be in and out of the dentist for a few months, your loan funds can be spread out to accommodate your needs.
 If you just need a one-off visit, you can borrow a small amount and pay it back quickly to save on interest payments.

-- Wisdom tooth removal
+Wisdom tooth removal

 Braces or retainers

 The cost of a procedure or surgery will depend on whether or not you have insurance coverage and what your policy covers in terms of dental work.
 If you don’t have dental insurance, you’ll have to pay out-of-pocket for the entire cost of the procedure, however some dentists will give you a percentage off if you don’t have insurance and you are a return customer.
 Be sure to ask your dentist before you have the procedure done.